Remember when battlefield photos revealed Russian troops were using a Chinese-made armored vehicle?

 Photo Credit: Telegram @Ugolok_Sitha

-It is also important to note that it is unclear if these images were taken inside Ukraine, but Ugolok Sitha did indicate in a description posted along with the images that the vehicles were inside Russia’s Special Military Operation zone in Ukraine.
+It is also important to note that it was unclear at the time if the images were taken inside Ukraine.
+Ugolok Sitha did indicate in a description posted alongside the images that the vehicles were being used inside Russia’s Special Military Operation zone in Ukraine.

 Photo Credit: Telegram @Ugolok_Sitha